TheRobBrennan/explore-python-flask/README.md

 Imagine the nightmare of having individual repositories for all of the example apps we're creating 🤯 That would truly be a pain in the ass to manage and maintain, wouldn't it?

-We will use [Heroku Multi Procfile buildpack](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-multi-procfile) to solve this problem.
+We will use [Heroku Multi Procfile buildpack](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-multi-procfile) and [Heroku Buildpack: Python](https://github.com/heroku/heroku-buildpack-python) to solve this problem.

 ```sh
 # Create more than one app on Heroku